How to Get to Luxor from Cairo

 Buses to Luxor| ©annemarieangelo

-All bus companies arrive in Luxor and stop at their respective individual offices, which are conveniently located in downtown Luxor, near the train station.
-Travel time is about 11 hours, and tickets cost between 220EGP**(€12.67**) and 385EGP**(€22.17**).
+All bus companies arrive in Luxor and stop at their respective individual offices, which are conveniently located in the center of Luxor, near the train station.
+Travel time is about 11 hours and tickets cost between 220EGP**(12.67 €**) and 385EGP**(22.17 €**).
 The advantage is that there are 12 bus trips available each day.

-Buses stop every three hours or so at highway service stations, these include restrooms and restaurants.
+Buses stop every three hours or so at highway service stations, which have restrooms and restaurants.
 However, it is a good idea to bring snacks or other food to save money, as the gastronomic services offered at these stations are expensive.
 Note that even if you go during the day, you won't get many views on this route, as the buses take the desert road instead of following the Nile.